agreeya-demorepository/demo/README.md

 ### Responsive Design
  UI is designed using the Bootstrap front end framework.
-UI designs are responsive in nature and hence compatible with multiple mobile devices and platforms like smartphones, tablets on  Android, iOS
+UI designs are responsive in nature and hence compatible with multiple mobile devices and platforms like smartphones, tablets on  Android, iOS.
+The UI designs are created in a consultative and interactive approach with usergroup with due consideration to aspects like ease of use,intuitiveness,application workflow etc.
 This demonstrates the screens to be accessible from multiple devices.

 ### Style Guide & Coding Conventions
 As part of coding conventions and stylechecks we have used a set of standard guidelines so as to have consistency in coding approach during the course of development of this prototype.
-File stylecheck.xml provides the list of stylechecks used and PMD integrated with IDE Eclipse is used for following coding conventions and standards for development of Java backend.
+File stylecheck.xml provides the list of stylechecks used and PMD integrated with IDE Eclipse is used for following coding conventions and standards for development of Java backend.This approach reduces redundancy and extends code reviews beyond semantics validations .
 This demonstrates adherence to the use of a Style Guide during the prototype development process.

 ### Unit & Automation Testing
-JUnit based units test cases are developed as part of the code .
-These are executed by the developer as part of the development activity .
+JUnit based units test cases are developed as part of the code .These are executed by the developer as part of the development activity .
 JUnits are exeucted automatically during the Build process also.
 There are two ways in which System Testing for the application is done.
 Manual test case execution and automation test case suite is created to run the test case automatically using a script.
 The results of the automation test cases are published in a file.

 Pl refer the GITHUB folder **GITHUB > demo > project-mgmt > design > Testing> Automation Test**